-Audio issues and problems have been pretty abundant on Windows 10, especially on its earlier builds.
-One of the most frustrating and common audio issues that Windows 10 users have faced and stand to face is one that causes a computer’s microphone to stop functioning following a Windows 10 upgrade.
-In most cases, the cause of this problem has something to do with the audio driver on the computer.
-This problem also happens to be fixable.
-In fact, there are quite a lot of possible fixes for this problem.
-The following are the four most effective solutions that you can use to fix this problem and get your computer’s microphone to start working again:
+There are abundant audio issues and problems on Windows 10, especially in its earlier builds.
+One of the most frustrating and common issues that Windows 10 users face is the malfunctioning of the computer’s microphone following an upgrade.
+In most cases, this issue relates to the audio driver on the computer.
+Luckily, this problem is fixable and has many potential solutions.
+Here are the four most effective ones to resolve this issue and restore your computer’s microphone function:

 Uninstalling your audio driver has pretty good chances of getting your microphone to start working again.
 Don’t worry about uninstalling your audio driver as your computer will automatically reinstall it once you reboot.